Yeraldsb/Online-Shop/README.md

 4. Type " npm install " inside the client directory ( Download Front-end Dependencies )

-If you have problem, feel free to ask me ^^

-You can watch the tutorial for this app.
+You can watch the tutorial for this app that I followed along just clicking down here.

 https://www.youtube.com/channel/UCFyXA9x8lpL3EYWeYhj4C4Q?view_as=subscriber